sjelms/EPUB-to-Markdown-Converter/README.md

 ### 1. Input

-- Triggered on an `.epub` file using macOS “Run Shell Script” automation
+- Triggered on an `.epub` file using macOS "Run Shell Script" automation
 - Output is always saved to a designated directory (e.g. `~/Documents/EpubNotes/`)

 ### 2. Process Outline